Independiente Santa Fe: Supporters and rivalries

 In the late 1990s, the most notorious Barra brava of Santa Fe, La Guardia Albi-Roja Sur (White-Red South Guard) was created.
 It was one of the first fan-led organizations in Colombia that was fully formalized.
 In 2005, La Guardia Albirroja Sur made one of the largest soccer team's flag in the world.
 The flag, named the Lienzo de Fe was 350 meters long and 38 meters high, covering the southern end of the Estadio El Campín, the half of the stadium, where the team's fans locate in home games.

 Clásico Capitalino

 Santa Fe has a fierce rivalry with intercity team Millonarios, who also play in the same stadium as them.
-During this match Millonarios fans ubicate themselves in the northern part of the stadium much like Santa Fe's in the south.
+During this match Millonarios fans locate themselves in the northern part of the stadium much like Santa Fe's in the south.